A weight-formula for all highest weight modules, and a higher order parabolic category $\mathcal{O}$: Main results

-We conclude this section on a philosophical note.
-The recent papers \cite{DK,DK2,Kh1,Kh2,Teja} obtained information about (i)~the weights of simple modules $L(\lambda)$ (for all $\lambda \in \mathfrak{h}^*$), and (ii)~the convex hull of $\wt V$ and its face lattice for all highest weight modules, using the ``first order information'' associated to every module $V$ -- namely, its \textit{integrability}, defined as:
+{\begin{question} Does $(W_{\mathcal{H}},\ell_{\mathcal{H}})$ in Proposition \ref{Prop A3 second order holes character} yield the BGG resolution in \eqref{EBGG Theorem F} for $\mathbb{M}(\mathcal{H})$? \end{question} } We conclude this section on a philosophical note.
+The recent papers \cite{DK2,DK,Kh1,Kh2,Teja} obtained information about (i)~the weights of simple modules $L(\lambda)$ (for all $\lambda \in \mathfrak{h}^*$), and (ii)~the convex hull of $\wt V$ and its face lattice for all highest weight modules, using the ``first order information'' associated to every module $V$ -- namely, its \textit{integrability}, defined as:

 This first order information corresponds to precisely the ``singleton holes'' in $\mathcal{H}_V$.
 Moreover, our results on $\wt V$ specialize to their analogues in the above works when $\mathcal{H}_V$ is the upper-closure of its singleton elements.
 However, a general module $M(\lambda) \twoheadrightarrow V$ can involve ``higher order holes''.
 That is: the above papers operated using integrability, i.e., $\mathfrak{sl}_2$-theory.
 In contrast, we use higher order integrability -- see Definition~\ref{Dhigher} -- and ``$\mathfrak{sl}_2 \oplus \cdots \oplus \mathfrak{sl}_2$'' theory (in that each hole $H \in \mathcal{H}_V$ corresponds to a line in the Verma submodule $U\mathfrak{g}_H \cdot M(\lambda)_\lambda$ killed by $\mathfrak{n}^+$, and $\mathfrak{g}_H \simeq \mathfrak{sl}_2^{\oplus H}$).
 For another, ``higher level'' use of this theory, see the character formulas in Section~\ref{Sfinal}.